Commerzbank outsourcing flop is warning for rivals - News Break

 Commerzbank outsourcing flop is warning for rivals

-LONDON (Reuters Breakingviews) - European banking is littered with subscale markets divisions.
-Lenders from UBS to Deutsche Bank have thrown in the towel on some trading businesses over the last decade.
-Yet a U-turn announced late on Thursday by Commerzbank, which is ditching here a plan to outsource to HSBC, the settlement of retail clients’ trades, shows quitting is easier said than done.
+LONDON, July 23 (Reuters Breakingviews) - European banking is littered with subscale markets divisions.
+Lenders from UBS (UBSG.S) to Deutsche Bank (DBKGn.DE) have thrown in the towel on some trading businesses over the last decade.
+Yet a U-turn announced late on Thursday by Commerzbank (CBKG.DE), which is ditching a plan to outsource to HSBC (HSBA.L), (0005.HK) the settlement of retail clients’ trades, shows quitting is easier said than done.

 The German lender’s chief operating officer, Joerg Hessenmueller, cited “high implementation risks”.
 That’s banker-speak for “we underestimated how hard this would be”.
 Commerzbank will take a 200 million euro non-cash write-off, which roughly represents the sum of capitalised expenses spent on the plan.
 The figure is higher than the 130 million euros of earnings that analysts previously expected for 2021.